lh9171338/Spherical-Hough-Transform/README.md

 ===

 # 1. Introduction
-This repository is the spherical Hough transform algorithm implemented in Windows.
-You can also access the [Linux version](https://github.com/lh9171338/Spherical-Hough-Transform/tree/Linux).
+This repository is the spherical Hough transform algorithm implemented in Windows, and you can also access the [Linux version](https://github.com/lh9171338/Spherical-Hough-Transform/tree/Linux).

 ![image](https://github.com/lh9171338/Spherical-Hough-Transform/blob/main/SphericalHoughTransform/image/figure.png)